Immigration rules can change overnight.

 Proclamation Suspending Entry of Aliens Who Present a Risk to the U.S. Labor Market Following the Coronavirus Outbreak

 On June 22nd, 2020, the White House released a new proclamation that suspends the entry of H-1B workers, certain J-1 categories, and L-1 workers along with their accompanying dependents to the U.S. This proclamation will go into effect at 12:01 am EDT on June 24th, 2020.
 There are some exceptions for individuals currently outside the U.S. who are deemed critical to national security, the U.S. economy, and healthcare.
 You can read this proclamation in its entirety online here.
+On December 21, 2020 this proclamation was extended to March 31, 2021.

 Who is not impacted?
 In the context of the University of North Texas, the suspension and limiations on certain H1B and J1 categores does not apply to: